Skip to main content

 Photo by Innerbody Research

-Another daunting aspect is the sheer number of platforms to choose from.
-Some sources we’ve found count upwards of a thousand online dating services.
-Whether or not that’s true, we’re sure many of you can recall at least half a dozen names off the cuff.
-In such a saturated market, it's easy to feel overloaded by choice.
+What makes it more daunting is the sheer number of platforms to choose from.
+Some sources say there are upwards of a thousand online dating services.
+We’re sure many of you can name at least half a dozen of them off the cuff.
+In such a saturated market, you can easily feel overloaded by choice.

 If you are feeling overwhelmed by your options, you might consider one of two platforms that have stood the test of time: eHarmony and Match.
-They’ve managed to thrive in the market for nearly 30 years and continue to go strong among today’s online daters.
+They’ve thrived in the market for nearly 30 years and continue to attract memberships.

-In this comparative review, we discuss the key differences between eHarmony and Match, identify their areas of excellence, and help you decide which one best suits your needs.
-As for which one is best, that depends on your goals.
-For those in a rush, here’s a quick rundown — read on for all of the details.
+In this comparative review, we discuss the key differences between eHarmony and Match, identify their areas of excellence, and help you pick the option that’s right for you.

 Summary of recommendations